-- A. Areas subject to protection under the Bylaw and these regulations: - (1) Any marsh, freshwater wetland, vernal pool, wet meadow, bog, swamp. - (2) Any river, stream, creek, pond, reservoir, or lake. - (3) Any bank of the areas set forth in A(1) or A(2) above. - (4) Any land under the areas set forth in A(2) above said waters. - (5) Any land bordering the areas set forth in A(1) or A(2) or A(3) above. - (6) Any riverfront area as hereinafter defined. - (7) Any land subject to flooding or inundation. - B. Activities subject to regulation under the Bylaw and the provisions of these regulations: - (1) Any activity proposed or undertaken which constitutes removing, filling, dredging, discharging into, building upon, degrading or otherwise altering any area specified in Subsection A of this Section is subject to regulation under the Bylaw and requires the filing of an application for permit. - (2) Any activity proposed or undertaken outside the areas specified in Subsection A above shall not be subject to regulation under the Bylaw unless, in the judgment of the Conservation Commission, said activity may result or has resulted in the removing, filling, dredging, discharging into, building upon, degrading or otherwise altering an area specified in Subsection A above.
-If anyone wishes to have the Conservation Commission determine whether an activity may be subject to regulation under the Bylaw, he or she shall submit a request for determination of applicability pursuant to Section 9(A) of these regulations.
+- A. Areas subject to protection under the Bylaw and these regulations: - (1) Any marsh, freshwater wetland, vernal pool, wet meadow, bog, swamp. - (2) Any river, stream, creek, pond, reservoir, or lake. - (3) Any bank of the areas set forth in A(1) or A(2) above. - (4) Any land under the areas set forth in A(2) above said waters. - (5) Any land within 100 feet of the areas set forth in A(1) or A(2) or A(3) above. - (6) Any riverfront area as hereinafter defined. - (7) Any land subject to flooding. - B. Activities subject to regulation under the Bylaw and the provisions of these regulations: - (1) Any activity proposed or undertaken which constitutes removing, filling, dredging, discharging into, building upon, degrading or otherwise altering any area specified in Subsection A of this Section is subject to regulation under the Bylaw and requires the filing of an application for permit.